 2. School Traffic Safety Review

-This review looks at walkability and bikeability in the vicinity of schools.
+This work should assess walkability and bikeability in the vicinity of schools.
 It helps to identify where infrastructure improvements are needed as well as safety concerns that could be addressed using education efforts.
 The following tools can be used for this work.

 Walk Route Planning

-School Walk and Bike Routes: A Guide for Planning and Improving Walk and Bike to School Options for Students (pdf 912kb) can be used to create or update school walk route plans.
+The School Walk and Bike Routes: A Guide for Planning and Improving Walk and Bike to School Options for Students (pdf 912kb) can be used to create or update school walk route plans.
 It includes:

 - Direction on how to develop and implement school walk routes